 1. The oven must be placed on a flat, stable surface.
-For proper ventilation, a minimum clearance of 3.0 inches (7.5cm) is required between the oven and any adjacent walls and right side must be open.
+For proper ventilation. a minimum clearance of 3.0 inches (7.5cm) is required between the oven and any adjacent walls and right side must be open.
 Leave a minimum clearance of 12 inches (30cm) above the oven.
+The minimum installation height is 36 inches(91.4cm).

 - (a) DO NOT block air vents.
-If they are blocked during operation, the oven may overheat and be damaged. - (b) DO NOT place oven near a hot, damp surface such as a gas or electric range, sink, or dishwasher. - (c) DO NOT operate oven when room humidity is excessive. - This oven is manufactured for household use only.
+If they are blocked during operation, the oven may overheat and be damaged. - (b) DO NOT place oven near a hot, damp surface such as a gas or electric range, sink, or dishwasher. - (c) DO NOT operate oven when room humidity is excessive. - 2.
+This oven is manufactured for household use only.
 It is not approved or tested for mobile vehicle, marine, or commercial use.